Cameron County License Hearing Guide

 Possible Outcomes

-- Suspension Overturned: If the hearing officer finds that the DPS has not met its burden of proof, the suspension will be overturned, and your license will be reinstated.
+- Suspension Overturned: If the DPS fails to meet its burden of proof, the ALJ will overturn the suspension, and your license will remain valid.

 Hardship/Restricted License in Texas

-If your license is suspended, you may be eligible for an Occupational Driver's License (ODL), also known as a hardship license, in Texas.
-This allows you to drive for essential purposes, such as work, school, or medical appointments.
+Even if your license is suspended, you may be eligible for an occupational license in Texas.
+This restricted license allows you to drive for essential purposes, such as:

-- You must demonstrate a need to drive for essential purposes.
+- Demonstrating a need to drive for essential purposes

 Getting Your License Back